CyberMiles/blog/content/post/20190516-ecommerce-dao-en.md

 > Third, decentralizing e-commerce organizations is the most complex, exciting and truly in line with the spirit of blockchain technology.
 Anyone can buy and sell things freely, while users have privacy protections and not only can control but also monetize their own data.
 There are no "middlemen" or undue fees within the marketplace, thus lowering the prices of products today.

-While the technical performance, security, and scalability requirements of the underlying public blockchain are higher, so are the unprecedented demands of the design of the entire public blockchain economic system.

-As a public blockchain optimized for e-commerce, CyberMiles' goal is address these challenges head-on and realize a truly decentralized e-commerce ecosystem.
+However, the paths to those goals are full of challenges -- both technical and economical.
+As a public blockchain optimized for e-commerce, CyberMiles' goal is to address these challenges head-on and foster a truly decentralized e-commerce ecosystem.

 ### The Horror Show—and Glory Days—of Silk Road, Open Bazaar

-Building decentralized e-commerce organizations that subvert the existing system has been a long-held dream of the blockchain community—the earliest and, to date, only application of Bitcoin.
-Before CyberMiles, the (in)famous Silk Road, as well as Open Bazaar and other crypto projects have blazed some trails.
+Building free, as in freedom, e-commerce marketplaces is a long-held dream of the technolibertarian community since early days of the Bitcoin.
+Before CyberMiles, the (in)famous Silk Road, as well as Open Bazaar and other crypto projects have blazed the trails.

-The encryption and decentralization of Bitcoin, in fact, inspired the founder of Silk Road, a notorious, now-defunct black market.
-Buyers and sellers on Silk Road were able to connect with each other covertly, trading drugs, illegal arms, and other manner of criminal commerce while largely evading law enforcement.
-You could say that Silk Road was designed and optimized for black market buyers and sellers, as users could not access it with traditional online search engines but rather via special software.
+Silk Road, a notorious, now-defunct black market is an early Bitcoin-based e-commerce marketplace.
+Buyers and sellers on Silk Road were able to connect with each other covertly, trading drugs, illegal firearms, and other manner of criminal commerce while largely evading law enforcement.
+Silk Road was designed and optimized for black market buyers and sellers, as users could not access it with traditional online search engines but rather via special software known as the dark web.
 It was a completely underground website.

 Just as its now-jailed founder sold his own psychedelic mushrooms, goods traded on the Silk Road became ever more brazen, with illicit drugs, guns and ammunition, child pornography, and even assassins-for-hire became more and more accessible.
 By charging a fee for these listings, Silk Road earned $1.2 billion in two years alone.